-It has been nine years that Hear Us have been running the Linkworking Project since Oct 2007 within local mental health services within the Croydon borough, working as a link between staff and service users to try and shape mental health services to suit service users needs.
+Hear Us have been running the Linkworking Project since Oct 2007 within local mental health services within the Croydon borough for 10 Years, working as a link between staff and service users to try and shape mental health services to suit service users needs.

 The Linkworking Project runs in different mental health services in Croydon, providing support to service users whilst also giving them a chance to raise any issues, concerns or compliments within that service, so that we can help support positive changes to be made and shape services to suit the service user.